INTELENCE® Patient Support

 - Changes in your immune system can happen when you start taking HIV medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden

-- In adults, common side effects of INTELENCE® include tingling, numbness, or pain in hands or feet
+- The most common side effects of INTELENCE® in adults include rash as well as numbness, tingling or pain in the hands or feet

-What should I tell my doctor before I take INTELENCE®?
+What should I tell my healthcare provider before taking INTELENCE®?

-- It is not known if INTELENCE® can cause harm to your unborn baby.
-Do not breastfeed if you are taking INTELENCE®.
+- are breastfeeding or plan to breastfeed.
+Do not breastfeed if you take INTELENCE®.
+INTELENCE® can pass to your baby in your breast milk.
 You should not breastfeed if you have HIV because of the risk of passing HIV to your baby

-- Tell your healthcare professional about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements
+- Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements